A Quick-Start Keto Guide For Beginners

 disease–and many more people report it boosts their memory even when

-• It’s a natural appetite suppressant.
+they don’t have pre-existing memory issues. - It’s a natural appetite suppressant.
 Both fat and protein work together to

 delay hunger signals, actually making it harder to feel hungry.
 You’ll struggle to eat too much on this diet!